SakRoi/Ultra-Servo-Email-Project/README.md

 # V.A.H.T.I
+### Description
-A device that gets data from a rotating ultrasound sensor, displays data on an lcd screen and sends it to an email address.
-A school Project.
+An Arduino Mega/Uno & ESP3822 School project, which gathers data a rotating ultrasound sensor, displays data on an lcd screen and sends an alarm through ESP3822 to an email address using IFTTT Webhook.
+A school project for first semester.

+### Instalation guide

 ![Vahti](https://github.com/SakRoi/V.A.H.T.I/blob/main/vahti.png)